tasticp/Browser-tasks-trial-Est/README.md

 The extension tracks tab relationships and displays them in a hierarchical tree or list view.
 It works in Chrome, Chromium, and Firefox browsers.
 All extension scripts are now TypeScript and support modern browser APIs.

+### Virtual Nested Tab Groups
+Chrome and other browsers only support flat tab groups, but this extension UI supports true nested tab grouping.
+Every new tab opened from a parent is tracked as a child, and the tree view displays the full hierarchy, allowing you to organize tabs in groups within groups.

 ### Building the Extension

 To build the extension for deployment, use: